Kostecki fastest in Tasmania Supercars Practice 1 - Speedcafe

 Saturday 20th May, 2023 - 9:38am

-Championship leader Brodie Kostecki has set the pace in his Erebus Motorsport Camaro in Practice 1 at the Ned Whisky Tasmania SuperSprint.
+Supercars Championship leader Brodie Kostecki has set the pace in his Erebus Motorsport Camaro in Practice 1 at the Ned Whisky Tasmania SuperSprint.

 Kostecki (#99 Coca-Cola Camaro) clocked a 0:51.0147s seconds before the chequered flag at Symmons Plains to earn early bragging rights, with Tickford Racing’s James Courtney next on a 0:51.1632s in the #5 Snowy River Caravans Ford Mustang.